artefactual-labs/archivematica-docker/UPGRADE.md

 Upgrade from Archivematica 1.17.x
 ---------------------------------

-Archivematica 1.18.x uses Elasticserch 8.x.
+Due to changes in the docker-compose environment, we now use bind mounts instead of docker volumes for archivematica pipeline and storage service data.

-In order to migrate from Elasticsearch 6.x, the following process can be followed:
+Also, Archivematica 1.18.x uses Elasticserch 8.x, and in order to migrate from Archivematica 1.17.x with Elasticsearch 6.x, the following process can be followed:

 - Check Elasticsearch 6.x index contents, and note them: